-In campus development, responsibility means that the vitality of campuses is maintained and functions are also developed with ecological responsibility in mind.
-Awareness of the importance of campuses as part of the cities’ overall infrastructure lies at the core of regional development work.
-We develop new life to campuses in the long term by finding suitable functions or actors for vacating premises.
+Responsibility in the development of campuses means that the use of campuses constitutes smart deployment or resources, and the functions are also developed with ecological sustainability in mind.
+Awareness of the importance of campuses as part of the cities’ overall infrastructure is essential in regional development work.
+We will develop new life for the campuses by looking for functions and operators that are suitable for the premises released by tenants.

-The smart deployment of resources, reconditioning of existing premises to meet the current and future requirements, as well as constructing new square metres in moderation are all part of our responsible campus development.
-Whenever possible, we seek to preserve the cultural heritage of campuses.
+The smart deployment of resources, reconditioning of existing premises to meet the current requirements, as well as the construction of new square metres in moderation are all part of our responsible campus development work.
 Preserving the cultural heritage and transferring it to new generations is also part of responsible campus development.

-Together with universities, we have developed shared-use multi-purpose premises that are not exclusively intended for specific user groups or activities.
+With educational institutions, we have developed shared-use and multi-purpose premises that are not exclusively intended for specific user groups or activities.
 The universities have studied and investigated their genuine need for premises by using various analytical methods.
-Efficient use of premises and resources is the future of learning environments and laboratories.
+Efficient use of premises and resources is the future of learning environments and laboratories in particular.

 We seek to promote the synergies between various operators, while maximising the amount of time our premises are used.
-The transition from individual working rooms and large underused meeting and conference facilities to multi-purpose offices is enabled on the basis of the premises adapting to the work and its requirements.
-That allows the users of premises to utilise open and closed premises, according to their needs at any one time.
+The transition from individual working rooms and large underused meeting and conference facilities to versatile multi-purpose working environments allows the premises to be adapted to the work and its requirements.
+The users of premises can utilise open and closed premises according to their needs at any time.
 Efficient planning reduces the idle use of premises and helps to optimise the level of reconditioning work.

 |Balance sheet total||1 417,2||1 335,0||1 357,1||1 268,8||1 226,8||M €|